Gepardec/tdd-training/2-entry-to-tdd/README.md

 ---
 [ENG]
 ```
 The following is a conversation with a customer.
-Focus on the requirements.
+Focus on the requirements and implement these step by step with the Test-Driven approach.

  >> I would like to be able to enter a password into the console and then be informed
 whether the password complies with the guidelines.